adonisjs/v6-docs/content/docs/guides/introduction.md

 The AdonisJS documentation is written as a reference guide, covering the usage and the API of several packages and modules maintained by the core team.

-With that said, the documentation is not a step by step tutorial guiding you to create an application from scratch.
+**The guide does not teach you how to build an application from scratch**.
 If you are looking for a tutorial, we recommend starting your journey with [Adocasts](https://adocasts.com/).
 Tom (the creator of Adocasts) has created some highly quality screencasts, helping you to take the first steps with AdonisJS.

+With that said, the documentation extensively covers the usage of available modules and the inner workings of the framework.

 ## VSCode extensions
 You can develop an AdonisJS application on any code editor supporting TypeScript.
 However, we have developed several extensions for VSCode to enhance the development experience further.